Nissan Bluebird 1600 Deluxe (1969)

 Among the options available on the Deluxe, the main items are the collapsible steering column mentioned earlier, the brake servo, front disc brakes, an electric ventilation fan, a cold-climate heater, front and rear headrests, three-point front and two-point rear seatbelts, and an air conditioner.

 This introduction has become quite lengthy, so let’s move on to the car provided for this test drive and its specifications.
 We tested a 1600 Deluxe 4-speed floor-shift model equipped with the optional servo-assisted disc brakes.
-It was essentially a brand-new car, with the total mileage having only just reached 1,000km.
+The test car was essentially brand-new, with the total mileage having only just reached 1,000km.

-The first thing you notice when driving this car is its excellent power performance and how easy it is to drive.
-Compared with the 1300 model, the engine, with its 28% increase in output, delivers both excellent acceleration at high speeds and, conversely, smooth and tenacious performance at low speeds, matching the 4-speed gearbox perfectly.
+On the road, what becomes immediately apparent is the car’s excellent power performance and general ease of driving.
+Compared with the 1300 model, the engine, with its 28% increase in output, delivers both strong acceleration at high speeds and, conversely, smooth and tenacious performance at low speeds, matching the 4-speed gearbox perfectly.
 For example, the increased low-rpm torque makes it entirely possible to start in second gear, and once in the flow of traffic, you can expect smooth acceleration even after shifting into top gear.
-Moreover, once in top gear, you can stay there, even in city traffic, hardly ever needing to downshift.
-Furthermore, on highways such as the Tomei Expressway, acceleration from 80 to 100 km/h in top gear has improved dramatically.
-As a result, when overtaking from around 80km/h, you can accelerate effectively in in fourth gear without having to downshift into third, which would increase the noise level.
+Moreover, once in top gear, you can stay there, hardly ever needing to downshift even in city traffic.
+Furthermore, on highways such as the Tomei Expressway, acceleration from 80 to 100km/h in top gear has improved dramatically.
+As a result, when overtaking from around that speed, you can accelerate effectively without having to downshift to third, avoiding the accompanying increase in noise.
 Of course, throttle response is not as strong as in the twin-carburetor SSS, but for practical purposes it feels more than adequate.

-The floor-mounted shift lever uses the same mechanism as that of the Laurel, so it feels the same as the Laurel’s.
-The lever stroke is about right, not as large as that of the SSS with its Porsche-type synchromesh, and although there was still some new-car stiffness in the test car’s linkage, each gear slot engaged securely.
-The clutch pedal is much lighter than in the 1300, but as with the rest of the Bluebird series, the pedal stroke is large, requiring a wide movement of the left foot.
-The accelerator pedal has also become lighter, so that all of the controls, including the steering, are very light to operate, giving the impression of a car that feels immediately familiar and easy to drive.
+The floor-mounted shift lever uses the same mechanism as that of the Laurel, so it feels the same in use.
+The lever stroke is just about right, not as long as that of the SSS with its Porsche-type synchromesh, and although there was still some new-car stiffness in the test car’s linkage, it slotted into each gear securely.
+The clutch pedal is much lighter than in the 1300, but as with the rest of the Bluebird series, the pedal stroke is long, requiring a large movement of the left foot.
+The accelerator pedal has become lighter as well, so that all of the controls, including the steering, are very light to operate, making the car feel immediately familiar and easy to drive.

 Judging from the performance curves, the maximum speeds in each gear are roughly 45km/h in first, 76km/h in second, and 118km/h in third (all at 6000rpm).
 The car’s catalog top speed of 155km/h seems easily achievable given a 2km straight stretch without speed limits.
-At high speeds over 100km/h, engine and other mechanical noises are very low, and there’s also very little vibration.
-We took the opportunity to compare the 1600 directly against the C/G Bluebird 1300, and found the 1600’s noise level to be noticeably lower, likely helped by its taller gearing.
-In addition, when we accelerated away from a stop side-by-side with the 1300, what felt like normal acceleration in the 1600 caused the 1300 to struggle to keep up, producing quite a racket in the process.
+At high speeds over 100km/h, engine and other mechanical noises are very low, and there is very little vibration.
+We took advantage of the opportunity to compare the 1600 directly against C/G’s own Bluebird 1300, and found the 1600’s noise level to be noticeably lower, likely helped by its taller gearing.
+In addition, when we accelerated away from a stop side-by-side with the 1300, the latter struggled to keep up with what felt like normal acceleration in the 1600, producing quite a racket in the process.
 We were unable to record data on acceleration times, but according to the manufacturer, the 1600’s 0–400m time is 18.3 seconds (17.7 seconds for the SSS).
-Compared with the C/G Bluebird 1300’s tested time of 20.2 seconds, the 1600 is clearly much quicker.
+Compared with the 20.2 seconds recorded for the C/G Bluebird 1300, the 1600 is clearly much quicker.

-As mentioned, this engine has strong torque even at low rpm.
-The fact that it can start off in second gear clearly demonstrates this.
+As mentioned, this engine has strong torque at low rpm.
+This is clearly demonstrated by the fact that it can move away from rest in second gear.
 The minimum speed in top gear is roughly 30km/h (about 1100rpm), and it is possible to accelerate from this speed, although it will be somewhat sluggish, and accompanied by some knocking.

-There are no changes to the steering system itself, but it has been more than a year since the current Bluebird debuted, and incremental improvements made during that time have noticeably enhanced its handling.
-At the very least, it is much better than the C/G 1300.
-The turn-in now feels lighter, and it seems able to maintain a straight course more easily at high speeds.
-The body, too, has become even sturdier than the early models, and no matter how rough the road becomes, there is absolutely no sign of creaking or flexing in the body.
+Although the steering system itself is unchanged, more than a year has passed since the current Bluebird debuted, and incremental improvements made during that time have noticeably enhanced its handling.
+At the very least, the test car felt much better than the C/G 1300.
+Turn-in is lighter, and the car seems able to maintain a straight course more easily at high speeds.
+The body, too, has become sturdier than in the early models, and no matter how rough the road becomes, there is absolutely no sign of creaking or flexing in the body.

 The brakes on the test car, equipped with the optional servo-assisted discs, are fully capable of coping with the improved performance.
-Switching from the 1300 with its all-drum brakes, we immediately noticed that the 1600’s braking was much more stable and reassuring.
-Even from speeds above 100km/h, we were able to brake with confidence (which was not the case with the 1300), aided by the firm pedal feel and reliable braking force.
-The servo assistance feels natural and not too strong, like the Laurel.
-Iin fact, if you were to drive the car without any prior knowledge, you might not even realize it’s equipped with a servo.
-Another good thing is that there is no squealing noise from the discs.
+Switching from the C/G 1300 with its all-drum brakes, we immediately noticed that the 1600’s braking was much more stable and reassuring.
+Even from speeds above 100km/h, we were able to brake with confidence (which was not the case with the 1300), aided by the firm pedal feel and progressive braking force.
+The servo assistance feels natural and is not too strong, like the Laurel.
+In fact, if you were to drive the car without any prior knowledge, you might not even realize it was equipped with a servo.
+Another good point is the lack of squealing noise from the discs.

-The handbrake lever is located under the dashboard, making it difficult to reach with the seatbelt fastened.
+The handbrake lever emerges from under the dashboard, making it difficult to reach with the seatbelt fastened.
 This is unavoidable, since all Bluebird series cars, even the SSS, use a walking-stick type handbrake.

-Finally, the front seats, which were once known for their relatively high driving position, now seem to be noticeably lower than before.
-The Laurel recently adopted lower seats, so it is possible that the Bluebird’s have been lowered slightly as well.
+Finally, the front seats, which were known for the relatively high driving position they conferred, now seem to sit noticeably lower than before.
+Lower seats were recently adopted for the Laurel, so it is possible that the Bluebird’s have been lowered slightly as well.

-Next, regarding minor improvements: the crossed-type windshield wipers, which, as repeatedly pointed out in C/G test reports, left a large triangular gap in the center, have now been replaced with parallel-type wipers.
+Next, regarding minor improvements: the crossed-type wipers, which, as C/G tests pointed out repeatedly, left a large triangular gap in the center of the windshield, have now been replaced with parallel-type wipers.
 As a result, the wiped area now meets the required safety standards, and provides sufficient visibility in practical driving.

 The padded, enlarged glovebox lid has a redesigned locking mechanism in which only the hook portion remains on the lid.
-On the test car, perhaps because the parts had not yet settled in, the lid opened spontaneously on four occasions due to vibration while driving.
-As mentioned above, the window regulator handles and interior door handles have finally been redesigned for less protrusion, and are now covered with vinyl leather padding.
-While these are improvements from a safety standpoint, the window regulators were extremely stiff, and the shape of the door handles made them awkward to use.
-Personally, we find the recessed door handles in the Skyline and Cedric easier to use.
+On the test car, perhaps because the parts had not yet settled in, the lid popped open spontaneously on four occasions due to vibration while driving.
+As mentioned above, the window regulator handles and interior door handles have been redesigned for less intrusion, and are now covered with vinyl leather padding.
+While these are better from a safety standpoint, we found the window regulators to be extremely stiff, and the shape of the door handles made them awkward to use.
+We prefer the recessed door handles used in the Skyline and Cedric.

-To close with some positive details, the ventilation remains as strong as ever, and the ability to switch between headlight beams using the turn signal lever is very convenient in city driving.
+To close on some positive notes, the ventilation remains as strong as ever, and the ability to switch between headlight beams using the turn signal lever is very convenient in city driving.
 The speedometer’s revised scale, with coarser markings in the most frequently-used range between 40 and 100km/h, is also much easier to read than before.

 Postscript: Story Photos